Xetibo/ReSet-Doc/sections/projects.typ

 Settings are stored by individual modules, which means that a lot of individual files will be written/read in order to provide all functionality.

 In many cases, for KDE systemsettings it is not the application itself that makes it harder to be used on other environments, but the toolkit and the KDE specific styling of said toolkit that might not integrate well.

 #pagebreak()

 #grid(
   columns: (auto), rows: (20pt), cell(
-    [#figure([], kind: table, caption: [KDE Systemsettings Requirement Fulfillment])<kderequirements>], bold: true, ),
+    [#figure([], kind: table, caption: [KDE systemsettings Requirement Fulfillment])<kderequirements>], bold: true, ),
 )
 #grid(